Could Studebaker have come out of the 1970s as successful as Jeep?

 A paradox is that even though Studebaker’s platform was far older than Jeep’s or International’s, the particulars of its design could have given it at least as much — if not more — marketplace longevity.

-This was partly because the Studebaker was more car-like at a time when that was what a growing proportion of truck buyers wanted.
-However, Studebaker’s timing was also lucky in fielding a compact platform that would have been a good fit with the gas-price volatility of the 1970s.
+This was partly because the Studebaker had more car-like qualities at a time when that was what a growing proportion of truck buyers wanted.
+Studebaker’s timing was also lucky in fielding a compact platform that could have been a good fit with the gas-price volatility of the 1970s.

 1964 Studebaker Wagonaires

-A four-wheel-drive Wagonaire could have been a good compromise between a regular Detroit wagon and a truck-based SUV — particularly if the leaky retractable roof had never made it past the show car circuit (Old Car Brochures).
+A four-wheel-drive Wagonaire could have been a good compromise between a regular Detroit wagon and a truck-based SUV — particularly if the retractable roof had never made it past the show-car circuit (Old Car Brochures).

 Unlike International, Studebaker would not have had to abandon the full-sized truck market only a few years after investing in a major new design.
-Less obvious is that the Studebaker body was somewhat smaller than the large Jeeps.
+In addition, the Studebaker body was somewhat smaller than the large Jeeps.

 The 1964 Wagonaire was nine inches longer than the Wagoneer but four inches narrower, eight inches lower and weighed 250 pounds less than the equivalent two-wheel-drive model.
 Even so, the Studebaker still had a higher seating position and a taller cargo area than many of its mid-60s passenger-car competitors.
 That made the Wagonaire a good compromise between the two.